Arkansas Highway 247

 Highway 247 (AR 247, Ark.
 247, and Hwy.
 247) is a designation for four north–south state highways in the Arkansas River Valley.
 Two are low traffic, two-lane, rural connector highways serving sparsely populated areas of the River Valley.
-A third segment is a four-lane divided highway bypassing Pottsville.
+A third segment is a four-lane highway bypassing Pottsville.
 A fourth segment mostly runs as Poor Farm Road in Morrilton among several educational buildings in the city.
 The first rural segment was created in 1957, with the Morrilton segment created in 1965 and a second rural segment in 1966.
 The final designation came in 1973.
 All segments are maintained by the Arkansas Department of Transportation (ArDOT).

 Russellville to Pottsville

 Highway 247 (AR 247, Ark.
 247, and Hwy.
 247) is a north–south state highway in southern Pope County.
 The highway connects Pottsville and I-40 to southern Russellville along the Arkansas Valley Plains.
 The route is a former alignment of the Butterfield Overland Mail, a predecessor of the Pony Express running from Memphis, Tennessee to California in the 1850s.